 A classic plant that nearly everyone’s grandparents have, the spider plant is so commonplace simply because it is almost indestructible.
 It is largely pest free and has swollen roots that can hold extra water for times when it is forgotten.
 It is an interesting plant architecturally and comes in a couple different variegated and green forms.

 A truly indestructible, low-light plant with succulent leaves and roots, this one is a plant that definitely makes the easy care list.
 It comes in many color forms, shapes and sizes so you can find one to fit just about any space.
-They can survive months without water.
+They can survive months without water and that is probably why you often see them in home interiors.
+This is a plant that hardly needs any maintenance!

 These plants are often used as bedding plants outdoors but what many people don’t know is they make great houseplants!
 Their attractive foliage comes in many shapes, sizes, patterns, and colors so you can surely find a coleus to match any décor.
 They are also low-light plants so finding a place where they will thrive is easier than for many plants.
 Coleus like to dry between waterings and will wilt when they need a drink, making it easy to know when they need water.
 They can be propagated easily from stem cuttings in water to refresh an old or leggy plant.